Please contact me if you are interested in any of the books below where I may have copies to sell.

 The Earth’s Kitchen * Leaf Press* April 2011 * ISBN 978-1-926655-25-3 * 28 pp * Out of print

-Sunday Dinners is a small (8 poem) limited edition collection of food poems, produced in collaboration with Calgary artist Colleen Philippi.
+Sunday Dinners is a small (8 poem) limited edition collection of food poems, a collaboration with Calgary artist Colleen Philippi.
 Each poem is presented in a different, whimsical format, paying visual tribute to the memories that might be found folded for safekeeping in a family cookbook.